Showing posts with label thanksgiving day. Show all posts

 I've never heard of this.

-However, I know that Ferdinand Magellan, a Portuguese explorer, landed in the Philippines.
-But, he was greeted by Lapu-Lapu and he killed him.
+However, I know that Ferdinand Magellan, a Portuguese explorer, landed in the Philippines, and he was greeted by Lapu-Lapu, and he killed him.
 He chopped the explorer's head off.
-He only lived in the islands for less then a month after his arrival.
+He only lived in the islands for less than a month after his arrival.

 Well, according to them, it is because the United States of America ruled the Philippines for 48 years.

-Japan occupied the Philippines for three years, and I haven't heard or celebrated a holiday that's exclusively celebrated in Japan.
-Like, maybe, the emperor's birthday which is a public holiday.
-Or what about the Golden Week which is celebrated at the end of April to first week of May annually?
+Japan occupied the Philippines for three years, and I haven't heard or celebrated a holiday that's exclusively celebrated in Japan—maybe the emperor's birthday, which is a public holiday.
+Or what about Golden Week, which is celebrated from the end of April to the first week of May annually?

-In mid 2000, the boy learned about Lapu-Lapu through Yoyoy Villame's song.
+In mid-2000, the boy learned about Lapu-Lapu through undefined.
 He always wondered why there is no national holiday for Lapu-Lapu, whom he really believed was a hero.

-Filipinos have colonial mentality, and this doesn't apply to only speaking fluently a foreign language, or preferring to buying imported goods.
+Filipinos have a colonial mentality, and it doesn't apply to only speaking a foreign language fluently or preferring to buy imported goods.
 Now I know that this also applies to federal holidays.

-Some people I know are even proud to share on social media that their children speaks fluent English, and barely know the Visayan language.
+Some people I know are even proud to share on social media that their children speak fluent English and barely know the Visayan language.
 They share a celebratory post when these kids learn a few Visayan words or more.
-Well, one thing that is very peculiar is that these people are living in the Philippines, and haven't lived outside the country.
+Well, one thing that is very peculiar is that these people are living in the Philippines and haven't lived outside of it.

 Honestly, that really made me proud of myself.
-My children speaks, writes, and understands a Filipino language when most, if not all of their lives were spent in America.
-Only me and the mister expose them to the language, but we succeeded.
+My children speak, write, and understand a Filipino language when most, if not all, of their lives were spent in America.
+Only the mister and I exposed them to the language, but we succeeded.

-Christopher Columbus explored America, and spread Christianity.
+Christopher Columbus explored America and spread Christianity.
 Along with that, he also used violence, brutality, and enslaved inhabitants.
-He forced conversion of Christianity to native Americans.
+He forced conversion to Christianity on Native Americans.
 He sold them like they were his properties.

 What kind of a Christian was he?
 He was a fake!

-I just wish that Filipinos back home celebrate our Philippine traditional holidays because it is ours, and we know its history.
+I just wish that Filipinos back home would celebrate our Philippine traditional holidays because they are ours, and we know their history.

 Note: Republic Act No 114040, signed last June 29, 2018 by President Rodrigo Duterte, states that April 27 is Lapu-Lapu Day, a special working public holiday throughout the country and a special nonworking holiday in the city of Lau-Lapu, Province of Cebu, to commemorate the victory of Lapu-Lapu and his men over the Spaniards led by Ferdinand Magellan in the historic battle of Mactan on April 27, 1521.